ArthurSonzogni/chromiumos-platform2/typecd/README.md

 the `PortManager`'s `SessionManagerObserverInterface` functions.

-### NotificationManager
+### DBusManager

-The `PortManager` contains a pointer to a `NotificationManager` instance which signals notification requests to Chromium over D-bus.
+The `PortManager` contains a pointer to a `DBusManager` instance which signals notification requests to Chromium over D-bus.
 In
 Chromium, Aura Shell (Ash) includes instances of the `PciePeripheralNotificationController` and `UsbPeripheralNotificationController` classes which inherit from the `TypecdClient` class.
-The `NotificationManager` supports two types of D-bus message.
+The `DBusManager` supports two types of D-bus message.
 (1) `DeviceConnectedType` which signals the capabilities of the connected device and (2) `CableWarningType` which signals a scenario where the connected partner may be limited in some way by the cable.
-On receiving D-bus signals sent by the typec `NotificationManager`, the USB and PCIe notification controller classes in Ash will process the type of signal received to determine which notification, if any, to show the user.
+On receiving D-bus signals sent by the typec `DBusManager`, the USB and PCIe notification controller classes in Ash will process the type of signal received to determine which notification, if any, to show the user.

 ```

-                 PortManager -------> NotificationManager
+                 PortManager -----------> DBusManager
                                                |
                                                |
                                             (D-Bus)